adrienjoly/adrienjoly.github.io/pro/index.md

 My name is Adrien Joly (_he/him_), based in Paris, France (CET).

-I have been a professional software engineer since 2006.

-I have also been teaching back-end web development in several schools, since 2015.
+I have been a professional software engineer since 2006, and teaching back-end web development in several schools, since 2015.

 I care about producing software this is both durable and useful, by aligning and retrospecting regularly with technical and functional collaborators.